 While both processes are pretty lengthy, we’ll give you the crib notes so you can get all the fascinating info before you grab another cup of coffee or tea!

 Coffee: How It’s Made

-The next time your sip your coffee in the morning, consider the lengthy journey each bean takes to grace your cup.
+The next time you sip your coffee in the morning, consider the long journey each bean takes to grace your cup.